laravel-enso/documentation/docs/packages/form-builder.md

 Note: when creating a resource and no redirect is given in the POST response, the form does not perform a redirect.

-The `VueFormSs.vue` component takes the following parameter:
+The `VueFormSs.vue` component takes the following parameters:
+- `params`, object, can be used to send additional parameters with the form request | default `null` | (optional)
-- `params`, array, parameters that are used for Ziggy `route` helper function, in order to do an ajax get request and fetch the form configuration | required
+- `routeParams`, array, parameters that are used for Ziggy `route` helper function, in order to do an ajax get request and fetch the form configuration | required
 - `locale`, string, the locale to be used by the various sub-components.
-Within Enso, it attempts to read and use the user's language preferences from within the Vuex store
+Within Enso, it attempts to read and use the user's language preferences from within the Vuex store | default `en` | (optional)

 ## Advanced usage